new Date('2020-05-22').getTime() / 1000

 ,col3

-in the URLs and ascolumnName
+in the object URLs and REST API requests, and ascolumnName

 in theruntimeFilters